hexaxsoftwares/houx.js/README.md

 <slot name=header > <h2>A default slot content</h2></slot>
 ```

-#### **Hexax slots passing caveat**
+#### **Houx slots passing caveat**

-Slots works same as in other frameworks that uses the slot system, with slight differences in hexax.
+Slots works same as in other frameworks that uses the slot system, with slight differences in houx.
-If a child widget has only a single root element, Hexax will try to parse all default slots to its innerHtml if, there is no default slot provided, and it has no innerHtml content.
+If a child widget has only a single root element, Houx will try to parse all default slots to its innerHtml if, there is no default slot provided, and it has no innerHtml content.

 To disable this action, you can set the `forwardSlot` settings to false in your buildConfig settings option  as it defaults to true.

 All widget instances of the parent, are available, within the child widget scope, but not the other way round.
-but if need be to access a child widget's data within the scope it's defined in the parent, hexax provides you with the `fallThrogh`  option in the child widget.
+but if need be to access a child widget's data within the scope it's defined in the parent, houx provides you with the `fallThrogh`  option in the child widget.
 A method with it;s `this` keyword  model public instance.
 Access to model instances are to be exposed directly, the `this` keyword would be available in the scope,and so it's returned value will be exposed as a state within it's consumer scope  e.g